Cory Paix: 2018

-In 2018 Paix played for the Norths Devils U20s Colts team which won the premiership at Suncorp Stadium against the Blackhawks.
+In 2018, Paix played for the Norths Devils U20s Colts team which won the premiership at Suncorp Stadium against the Blackhawks.
 The team also featured young Broncos Ethan Bullemor, Jordan Riki, and Kobe Hetherington.
-The four of them also featured for West Brisbane Panthers in the Brisbane Rugby League A Grade competition throughout times in 2018 as well.

 2020

 Paix made his debut in round 4 of the 2020 NRL season for Brisbane against the Sydney Roosters.

-Paix in Round 9 won his first NRL game against the Canterbury-Bankstown Bulldogs in a 22-8 victory.
-Paix in Round 15 scored his first NRL try against the St. George Illawarra Dragons, in a 28-24 loss.
+Paix in Round 9 won his first NRL game against the Canterbury-Bankstown Bulldogs in a 26-8 victory.
+Paix in Round 15 scored his first NRL try against the St. George Illawarra Dragons, in a 24-28 loss.
 Paix made 13 appearances in his debut season which saw Brisbane finish last on the table for the first time in their history.

 2021 & 2022

 Paix was limited to only four matches in the 2021 NRL season which saw Brisbane miss the finals.
 Paix played 12 games for Brisbane in the 2022 NRL season as the club finished 9th on the table and missed the finals.